Import Functions

 - The wrapper function (

-ParamCallback) retrieves the address of the exported function usingplg::GetMethodPtrorplg::GetMethodPtr2. - The function address is stored in a static variable (
+ParamCallback) retrieves the address of the exported function usingplg::GetMethodPtrorplg::GetMethodPtr2. - The

 Example: Using the Generated Header